Sexual Rights: Equity Versus Equality:

 View All Articles

 On the other hand, the word equity takes into consideration that people need different things in order to have the same opportunity or experience.
-Look at the bottom image, with equity the individuals are transporting themselves on different kinds of cycles.
-The person who uses a wheelchair needs a handcycle and the tall person and little kid need a bike that matches their height.
+Look at the bottom image.
+With equity, individuals are transporting themselves in different kinds of cycles.
+The person who uses a wheelchair needs a handcycle, and the tall person and little kid need a bike that matches their height.
 They receive what they need in order to transport themselves and now have equal opportunities.
+Just like people need different bikes, people with disabilities need equitable sexuality education, not just equal.

 “I have a right to get information and learn in a way that I can best understand through videos, large print, audio, pictures, easy-to-understand language, or a combination of all.”